 A significant complication for US ex-pats living and working abroad is the potential risk of getting doubly taxed on their earned income – both by the US and their country of residence.
 This is particularly true for ex-pats who live continuously on a long-term basis in a certain foreign country and qualify to be taxed as residents by that country.
 Fortunately, the US has several provisions to help US ex-pats avoid double taxation of their foreign earned income: the Foreign Earned Income Exclusion (FEIE) and the Foreign Tax Credit (FTC).

 FEIE is a US provision that allows eligible taxpayers to exclude a certain amount of their foreign-earned income from US taxation.
 For tax year 2023, the exclusion limit was $120,000 per qualifying individual.
 Utilizing the FEIE can significantly reduce or even eliminate U.S. tax liability for many expatriates

 To the extent that ex-pats have not already had their foreign earned income excluded via the FEIE, they may be able to reduce their US tax liability further by claiming a credit for their foreign taxes paid or accrued on certain types of income, including earned income and passive income.

-Sounds complicated and confusing?
-It is – but here at Universal Tax Professionals, our team of CPAs and IRS Enrolled Agents specialize exclusively in US ex-pat taxes and we are ready to handle all of your US filing obligations and help minimize your worldwide tax burden, no matter where in the world you are.
-Contact us today to get started!
+Here at Universal Tax Professionals, our team of CPAs and IRS Enrolled Agents specialize in providing a wide range of US expat tax services.
+We are ready to handle all of your US filing obligations and help minimize your worldwide tax burden, no matter where in the world you are.